kpiq/jjChkConn/README.md

 	dgn,dgl, and tr are to be used to assesss latency and packet loss, not full out-of-service conditions.

-	Other additions:
-	- Modify fReadStepsAndCheck function to use uConnStat in the if condition, with new indicator values.
-	- Create new function to evaluate packet loss and latency for the three new step-type indicators.
-Use ping with the same packet size, but a new minimum ping count of 3, in order to average the round trip statistics.
-	- Multiple code optimizations.

-	Bug fixes:
-	- sendmsg2slack.sh is incorrectly being called using bash, when it is a sh script.
-Either remove "bash" or change it to "sh".

-Starting with v1.3.1 it will not only monitor Internet connectivity.
+Starting with v1.3.2 it will not only monitor Internet connectivity.
 It will Monitor various Network Connectivity issues, with alerts using a Slack channel, for Systemd distros.

 About